IIITLucknowSWEngg/CSITTeam007/Assignment2/Test.md

-# Test Plan for Zomato Clon
+# Test Plan for Zomato Clone

 ## 1. Introduction
 - The Zomato Clone is a platform connecting users with restaurants and delivery services.